Fraud Alert

 • Avoid clicking on links in unsolicited messages.
 If you receive a suspicious message, do not click on any included links or phone numbers.

 • Verify caller identity.
-If you receive an unexpected call claiming to be from the Credit Union, hang up and call us directly at 301.779.8500 or 800.356.6660 to confirm.
+If you receive an unexpected call claiming to be from Educational Systems Federal Credit Union, hang up and call us directly at 301.779.8500 or 800.356.6660 to confirm.

 Educational Systems FCU will never ask for: